Scoreboards Documentation

 |---|---|---|

-/scoreboard create | Create a new leaderboard with name, type, sort order, and optional settings | Admin / Bot Permission |
+/leaderboard create | Create a new leaderboard — pick a name and type, then set sort order and more in the form | Admin / Bot Permission |

-/scoreboard show | Display the leaderboard in the current channel with interactive buttons | Admin / Bot Permission |
+/leaderboard show | Display the leaderboard in the current channel with interactive buttons | Admin / Bot Permission |

-/scoreboard settings | Opens the dashboard to manage this scoreboard's settings (sort, visibility, headers, view mode, ELO config, and more) | Admin / Bot Permission |
+/leaderboard settings | Opens the dashboard to manage this scoreboard's settings (sort, visibility, headers, view mode, ELO config, and more) | Admin / Bot Permission |

-/scoreboard delete | Permanently delete a leaderboard and all associated data (requires confirmation) | Admin / Bot Permission |
+/leaderboard delete | Permanently delete a leaderboard and all associated data (requires confirmation) | Admin / Bot Permission |

 Score & Match Submissions